theotherp/nzbhydra/README.md

 * A GUI that looks like ass

 ##How to run
-Python 3.4 needed.
-No plans to backport to any lesser version.
+Run with Python 2.7 needed.
 Runs on http://127.0.0.1:5050 by default.
 See the console output on how to choose the port and host using command line parameters.

 ##TODO
 * A lot of bug fixing and improvements regarding performance and stability